Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb23/Example_Guides/AudioCodec/AudioCodec - Input FFT.rst

 As RTL8722DM MINI have a built in microphone on the board, there is no need for any external microphone.

-Next, Open the example, "Files" -> "Examples" -> "AmebaAudioCodec" -> "InputFFT".
+Next, Open the example, :guilabel:`Files -> Examples -> AmebaAudioCodec -> InputFFT`

 |image03|